Taiteilija/op-kassa-for-woocommerce/README.md

 3. Mandatory plugins are installed/activated
 4. Incompatible plugins are not installed (may issue an warning or error)
 5. System has connection to target systems

+If the system audit fails or shows warnings, please contact OP-Kassa support.
+And attach screenshot of the result with your message.